FirbyKirby/WindowsToGo/README.md

 1. Move the folder _WindowsToGo_ into _%USERPROFILE%\Documents\WindowsPowerShell\Modules\_.
 **NOTE:** %USERPROFILE% is your user's folder in Windows.
 It's usually _C:\Users\\<your user name\>_.
 2. Open an elevated PoSh command prompt by pressing **Windows Key + W** and typing _powershell_.
 Right click _Windows PowerShell_ in the resultant listing and choose _Run as Administrator_.
-3. Type _Set-ExecutionPolicy RemoteSigned_ at the command prompt and press enter.
+3. Type `Set-ExecutionPolicy RemoteSigned` at the command prompt and press enter.
 Choose _Yes_ at the confirmation prompt.
 **WARNING:** This will reduce your security level when using PowerShell and will allow non-microsoft certified scripts and functions to run (like this one,) but the risk should be minimal if you're an infrequent PowerShell user.
-You can reverse this change after you've finished using the function in this module by typing _Set-ExecutionPolicy Restricted_ at the command prompt.
+You can reverse this change after you've finished using the function in this module by typing `Set-ExecutionPolicy Restricted` at the command prompt.
-4. Type _Get-Module -ListAvailable_ at the command prompt and confirm that _WindowsToGo_ is listed under _Name_ in the _%USERPROFILE%\Documents\WindowsPowerShell\Modules\_ folder (this should be near the top of the output produced, right under the command prompt entry and you'll probably need to scroll up to find it.)
+4. Type `Get-Module -ListAvailable` at the command prompt and confirm that _WindowsToGo_ is listed under _Name_ in the _%USERPROFILE%\Documents\WindowsPowerShell\Modules\_ folder (this should be near the top of the output produced, right under the command prompt entry and you'll probably need to scroll up to find it.)
-5. Once you've confirmed that the module is available in Step 3, type _Import-Module WindowsToGo_ at the command prompt.
+5. Once you've confirmed that the module is available in Step 3, type `Import-Module WindowsToGo` at the command prompt.
 This will import the _WindowsToGo_ module and make it available as a function you can call anywhere and at any time.
-**NOTE:** If the _Import-Module_ command works correctly, you will not see any output or feedback from running the command.
+**NOTE:** If the `Import-Module` command works correctly, you will not see any output or feedback from running the command.
 You'll just get another command prompt.

 ###DOCUMENTATION
-Once the module is installed, you can learn how to use the module and the _New-WindowsToGo_ command by typing _Get-Help New-WindowsToGo_ at a PoSh command prompt.
+Once the module is installed, you can learn how to use the module and the _New-WindowsToGo_ command by typing `Get-Help New-WindowsToGo` at a PoSh command prompt.

 ###USAGE
 1. Open an elevated PoSh command prompt by pressing **Windows Key + W** and typing _powershell_.
 Right click _Windows PowerShell_ in the resultant listing and choose _Run as Administrator_.
-2. Type _New-WindowsToGo_ and then enter the appropriate parameters and press enter.
-Use _Get-Help New-WindowsToGo_ at the PoSh command prompt if you need help using the function.
+2. Type `New-WindowsToGo` and then enter the appropriate parameters and press enter.
+Use `Get-Help New-WindowsToGo` at the PoSh command prompt if you need help using the function

+###EXAMPLES
+`PS> New-WindowsToGo D:\sources\install.wim`
+Create "Windows To Go" disk(s) using Windows installation media attached to the computer (usually through DVD or USB.)

+`PS> New-WindowsToGo D:\sources\install.wim -Drivers ~\Desktop\Drivers\`
+Create "Windows To Go" disk(s) using Windows installation media attached to the computer.
+Inject .inf drivers found in "Drivers" folder on user's desktop.

+`PS> New-WindowsToGo ~\Desktop\myimage.wim -UnattendPath ~\Desktop\unattend.xml -MinimumFreeSpace 8GB`
+Create "Windows To Go" disk(s) using a custom windows image file called "myimage.wim".
+Insert a custom unattended installtion file called "unattend.xml" into the "Windows To Go" drive(s).
+Ensure that the drive(s) have at least 8GB of free space remaining after creation.

+`PS> New-WindowsToGo ~\Desktop\myimage.wim -NoPrompts`
+Create "Windows To Go" disk(s) using a custom windows image file called "myimage.wim".
+Do not prompt the user for input and image all compatible drives attached to the host computer.

+###NOTES
+To improve performance while using the _New-WindowsToGo_ function, disable any real-time virus scan or security software.
+For example, turn off Windows Defender's real-time protection.

 ###UPGRADES
 If you would like to upgrade you're module, delete the contents of _%USERPROFILE%\Documents\WindowsPowerShell\Modules\WindowsToGo_ and repeate the installation process listed above for the new version.
-Be sure to restart your PoSh session or add the switch _-Force_ to the _Import-Module_ command used in the installation instructions.
+Be sure to restart your PoSh session or run the _Import-Module_ command with the _-Force_ switch, like this.
+`Import-Module WindowsToGo -Force`

 ###SUPPORT
 For support, visit the [GitHub Repository](https://github.com/FirbyKirby/WindowsToGo) and create an issue.